 The day after I passed my ninth grade finals, I began a summer job at a country inn.
-The tips weren’t great, but I liked the way the long, laced-edged apron over the waitress uniform made me look older.
+The tips weren’t great, but I liked the way the long, lace-edged apron over the housekeeping uniform made me look older.
 And I could practice my French; many of the tourists who passed through Bethlehem, NH in those days were Canadians following Route 302 from Vermont down to the Maine coast.
 My morning shift ended at 2, but I wouldn’t have minded extra hours, and not just for the money.
 Like other kids who lived out of town, my social outings were limited.
 When I got home I did chores.

 If Daddy hadn’t gotten hurt, I’m not sure what I would remember from that summer.
 I had made a new friend who lived next to a tennis court and was teaching me to play.
 A local Smith College alumna had noticed my report card and offered to show me the campus in the fall.
 I had discovered Loren Eisely’s writing and dreamed of revisiting my mother’s western roots.
 I seemed to be starting, at last, to find my own way.

 July 20, 1972, though, would leave a mark on our lives as indelible as my father’s limp.
 Although he walked again, after the injury he carried a cane and hobbled, a kind of rolling gait like a sailor on deck in a rough sea.
 Some people who only knew him as an old man assumed he had been wounded in the war; he had enlisted in the Army in January of 1942.
 But when such thoughts were shared aloud, Daddy was quick to correct them; he was a grateful non-combatant, stationed stateside during World War II and most of his 20 years’ service.